 Taxonomy and the discovery of new species

 Taxonomy is the science of describing, naming and classifying biological organisms based on shared characters.
-Since the 18th century, when scientists started describing the biological world around them in a more standardised way, the distinguishing characters and names of species are published in scientific papers.
+Since the 18th century, when scientists started describing the biological world around them in a more standardised way, the distinguishing characters (This is the technical term for what we would normally call identifying characteristics) and names of species are published in scientific papers.

 Even nowadays new species are discovered every day, and subsequently described and named.
 For example, the World Register of Marine Species currently lists over 238,000 accepted animal, plant and protozoan species from marine habitats worldwide.
 And in the past few years over 2,000 new marine species have been added each year!